- Sc.D., Massachusetts Institute of Technology, 2003

 - B.S., Tsinghua University, China, 1994

-Mechanics of Materials; Soft active materials; 3D printing technology; 3D printing of active materials and structures; Design of active materials and structures; Recyclable polymer systems; Experimental characterization and modeling of nonlinear thermoviscoelastic behaviors of polymers; Polymer physics and mechanics; Photo-mechanics of light activated polymers; Shape memory polymers; Nonlinear finite element analysis; Mechanics of soft tissue growth.
+- Mechanics of Materials; Soft active materials; 3D/4D printing technology; 3D printing of active materials and structures; Design of active materials and structures; Recyclable polymer systems; Experimental characterization and constitutive modeling of nonlinear thermoviscoelastic behaviors of polymers; Polymer physics and mechanics; Photo-mechanics of light activated polymers; Shape memory polymers; Nonlinear finite element analysis; Mechanics of soft tissue growth.

-Dr. Qi’ research falls in the general area of finite deformation multiphsyics modeling of soft active materials.
-The material systems include: shape memory polymers, shape memory elastomeric composites, light activated polymers, covalent adaptive network polymers, arterial tissues.
+Dr. Qi’s research falls in the general area of finite deformation multiphsyics modeling of soft active materials.
+The material systems include: shape memory polymers, shape memory elastomeric composites, light activated polymers, covalent adaptive network polymers (or vitrimers).
 Particularly, he is interested in understanding and modeling the evolution of material structure and mechanical properties of these materials under environmental stimuli, such as temperature, light, etc, and during material processing, such as 3D printing.
 To assist understanding of mechanical properties, his group routinely conducts thermomechanical or photo-mechanical experiments.
 Constitutive models developments are typically based on the observations from these experiments.
 The ultimate goal of the constitutive models is to integrate them with finite element through user material subroutines so that these models can be used to solve complicated 3D multiphysics problems involving nonlinear mechanics.

 - J. T. Oden Faculty Fellowship, UT Austin, (2012)